openstack/charm-guide/doc/source/making-a-change.rst

     Related-Bug: #######

-Gerrit will automatically link your proposal to the bug reports on launchpad and mark them fix commited when changes are merged.
+Gerrit will automatically link your proposal to the bug reports on launchpad and mark them fix committed when changes are merged.

 Execute pep8 and unit tests: